The Washington Institute for Near East Policy: Background

-WINEP was founded in 1985 by Barbi Weinberg of Los Angeles, CA. Martin Indyk, an Australian-trained academic and former deputy director of research for AIPAC, was the first executive director.
+WINEP was founded in 1985 by Barbi Weinberg.
+Martin Indyk, an Australian-American academic and former deputy director of research for AIPAC, was the first executive director.
 Indyk described the think tank as "friendly to Israel but doing credible research on the Middle East in a realistic and balanced way."
-The research was thus designed to be more independent and academic-quality.
+The research was thus designed to be more independent and of academic-quality.
 At the time it was founded, the institute's research focused on Arab–Israeli relations, political and security issues, and overall U.S. Middle East policy.
 In the 1990s, prompted by the collapse of the Soviet Union, the Persian Gulf War, and changes in regional strategy, the institute expanded its research agenda to "focus on Turkey and the rise of Islamic politics."
 It was during the Gulf War that the institute gained public recognition as a source for commentary and analysis.
 By 1992, it had a staff of 12–15 in-house research fellows, in addition to visiting scholars and support staff.
 Under Indyk's leadership, the institute gained notability as a center for the study and discussion of Middle East policy, and attracted Arab intellectuals to its events.
 Indyk would go on to serve in several U.S. diplomatic posts including U.S. ambassador to Israel, special envoy for Israeli–Palestinian negotiations, special assistant to President Clinton and senior director for Near East and South Asian affairs at the National Security Council and assistant secretary of state for Near Eastern affairs.
 Indyk is currently vice president and director of the Foreign Policy Program at the Brookings Institution.